lshatok/ansible-playbooks/newcontext-nginx/README.md

 nginx
 =====

-This playbook install the nginx package in the subdirectory of /nwea-techops/tech_quiz on a given host.
+This playbook install the nginx package on a given host serving files from /usr/share/nginx directory.

 To edit default subdirectory location change the location directive in the ./templates/nginx.conf.j2 file.

-The ngnx service will run on port 8888 by default, to edit the default port make changes to the listen directive in the ./templates/nginx.conf.j2 file.
+The ngnx service will run on port 8000 by default, to edit the default port make changes to the listen directive in the ./templates/nginx.conf.j2 file.